 More serious causes of rectal bleeding include:

 - Inflammatory bowel disease (IBD), which refers to two chronic diseases that cause inflammation of the intestines: ulcerative colitis and Crohn's disease.
 Both can cause frequent diarrhea, so blood often appears in the stool.
-In severe cases, continued small amounts of blood loss can lead to anemia.

 - Intestinal infections caused by bacteria (such as shigella, salmonella, and campylobacter), viruses, or parasites.
-Many of these can be prevented with good hand-washing and food safety habits.

-Sometimes, food allergies and blood-clotting problems also can lead to rectal bleeding.
+Sometimes food allergies and blood-clotting problems also can lead to rectal bleeding.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.